icecube/OMSim/documentation/extra_doc/0_common.md

 ![Inheritance diagram](classabc_detector_component__inherit__graph.svg)

 The `OMSimPMTConstruction` class constructs PMTs.
 There are two PMT construction approaches.
 The first is simple, with a solid photocathode where all entering photons are recorded.
-The second type simulates the photocathode as a thin layer, also representing the internal components accounting for internal reflections.
-For more information, refer to Chapter 9 of [Martin Unland's thesis](https://zenodo.org/record/8121321).
+This mode can be activated using the argument `--simple_PMT`.
+The second, default, approach simulates the photocathode as a thin layer, also representing the internal components accounting for internal reflections.
+For more information, refer to Chapter 9 of [this thesis](https://zenodo.org/record/8121321).

 In the complex PMT model, the photocathodes are not real volumes, but are defined as a boundary condition between the glass and internal vacuum.
 The original `G4OpBoundaryProcess` of Geant4 was modified in `OMSimOpBoundaryProcess.cc` in order to simulate the optical propierties of thin layers (see [Nicolai Krybus's thesis]()).